Texas Real Estate Attorneys

 Texas law does not require you to hire any Texas real estate attorneys to buy a home.
 However, with that being stated, having an attorney representing you throughout the home closing process is to your best interest.

 Texas state law requires all sellers of single unit residential property to disclose to potential buyers any and all material facts that may affect the buyer’s use and enjoyment of the property.

 Having a TX attorney represent you at closing may be the difference between buying that 25 acres of pristine land and buying that 25 acres of land that in the past was used as a toxic waste dump.
 You can learn more here.

-This fee may be dependent upon the cost of the property and how your chosen attorney bills for services.
-This fee may also differ depending on if the property is commercial property or residential property.
+Texas real estate attorney fees may be dependent upon the cost of the property and how your chosen attorney bills for services.
+These fees may also differ depending on if the property is commercial property or residential property.

 Two of the most common real estate fee schedules in Texas are as follows:

 - An hourly fee : This fee is going to be based on your location and the experience of the attorney.

 - A set fee : This fee is going to be based on the value of the property being purchased.
 It is normally derived as a percentage of the sells price.